HydrologyFrankfurt/ReWaterGAP/docs/api_docs/lateral_water_balance/reservoir_regulated_lakes.rst

 ..note::
 	Unlike the commissioning year of a reservoir, which marks the completion of the dam [1]_, the operational year refers to the 12-month period during which reservoir management is specified.
 This period begins with the first month where the naturalized mean monthly streamflow falls below the annual mean.

-To compute the daily outflow, e.g., release, from global reservoirs/regulated lakes, the total annual outflow during the reservoir-specific operational year is calculated as:
+To compute the daily outflow, e.g. release, from global reservoirs/regulated lakes, the total annual outflow during the reservoir-specific operational year is calculated as:

 .. math::
 	{Q}_{out,res,annual} = {k}_{rele} * {Q}_{dis,mean,annual}